lostanlen/ismir2016/spec.md

 F. *Dataset*
 1. Get the full MedleyDB dataset
 2. Update wrangling so that it lists files, not classes
-3. Restrict to 	a certain number of classes
+3. [DONE] Restrict to a certain number of classes
 4. Write a function that outputs Y from the Medley instrument activations, called by generator